KILTprotocol/docs/docs/concepts/02_did.md

 Beyond the standard prefix `did:kilt:`, the `light:` component indicates that this DID is a light DID, hence it can be resolved and utilized offline.

-Light DIDs optionally support the specification of an **encryption key** (of one of the supported key types) and service endpoints, which are both serialized, encoded and added at the end of the DID, like the following:
+Light DIDs optionally support the specification of an **encryption key** (of one of the supported key types) and services, which are both serialized, encoded and added at the end of the DID, like the following:

 ```
 did:kilt:light:014nv4phaKc4EcwENdRERuMF79ZSSB5xvnAk3zNySSbVbXhSwS:z1ERkVVjngcarMbJn6YssB1PYULescQneSSEfCTJwYbzT2aK8fzH5WPsp3G4UVuLWWfsTayketnFV74YCnyboHBUvqEs6J8jdYY5dK2XeqCCs653Sf9XVH4RN2WvPrDFZXzzKf3KigvcaE7kkaEwLZvcas3U1M2ZDZCajDG71winwaRNrDtcqkJL9V6Q5yKNWRacw7hJ58d